Burn down charts don’t tell the full story

 I have used Microsoft Excel to create the burn down chart.
 Excel provides the maximum flexibility, however other tools like JIRA can also do the same.

 For this post, I have used an e-commerce project to create this burn down chart.
-The task list with estimates in days is shown below:
+The chart is created using the following backlog tracking sheet:

 Limitation of burn down chart